Anon-Planet/thgtoa/guide.md

 -   Click ok and start the VM

--   Virtualbox will prompt you to select a Starting disk (the ISO file), select it, and click Start
+-   Virtualbox will prompt you to either push a button to boot the ISO or ask you what to boot, select the ISO or click.

 -   Follow the steps in [Appendix A: Windows Installation]